Chapter 1. Understanding OpenShift Dedicated

 - Open source development model.
 Development is completed in the open, and the source code is available from public software repositories.
 This open collaboration fosters rapid innovation and development.

-To learn about options for assets you can create when you build and deploy containerized Kubernetes applications in OpenShift Container Platform, see Understanding OpenShift Container Platform development in the OpenShift Container Platform documentation.
+To learn about options for assets you can create when you build and deploy containerized Kubernetes applications in OpenShift Container Platform, see Understanding OpenShift Container Platform development.

 1.1.1.
 Custom operating system

 OpenShift Dedicated uses Red Hat Enterprise Linux CoreOS (RHCOS), a container-oriented operating system that combines some of the best features and functions of the CoreOS and Red Hat Atomic Host operating systems.
 RHCOS is specifically designed for running containerized applications from OpenShift Dedicated and works with new tools to provide fast installation, Operator-based management, and simplified upgrades.

 - Ignition, which OpenShift Dedicated uses as a firstboot system configuration for initially bringing up and configuring machines.

 - CRI-O, a Kubernetes native container runtime implementation that integrates closely with the operating system to deliver an efficient and optimized Kubernetes experience.
 CRI-O provides facilities for running, stopping, and restarting containers.

 - Kubelet, the primary node agent for Kubernetes that is responsible for launching and monitoring containers.